 Work in Practice

-Examples of how AdvoCast's work shows up in real organizations
+Examples of how Advocast Leadership Advisory work shows up in real organizations

-These examples show how the work identifies execution breakdowns, surfaces patterns, and helps leadership understand what needs to change next.
+These examples show how Advocast identifies execution breakdowns, surfaces connected patterns, and helps leadership understand what may need to change next.
 Some examples may be anonymized to protect client confidentiality.

 How We Report the Work